arunkanaujia23/DailyUI/Prompt.md

 8. 404 Page Design: Design a 404 page - that's not boring!
 Does it suit the brand's style?
 Is it user-friendly?
 It might sound mundane, but not everything can be flashy or glamorous.
 Every day millions of people will be landing on 404 pages.
 You have an opportunity to help them in a way that's useful and aesthetically pleasing.
 (It's up to you!)
 9. Music Player: Design a music player.
 It could be browser based or an app (i.e. Pandora, Spotify, SoundCloud, etc.) or in a standalone product like in a car dashboard, jukebox, etc.Consider the controls, placements, imagery such as the artist or album cover, etc. Also, consider the device type that's playing the music.
 A dashboard in a tour bus, a smartwatch, or via a web browser.
 Each device type will have different requirements, features, and restrictions to consider.
 10. Social Share: Design a social share button/icon and be mindful of the size, imagery, placement, and purpose for sharing.
 It could be to share an article snippet, or a simple link with a photo.
 11. Flash Message: Design a Flash Message with both the error message and success message.
 Is it for a sign up form?
 A download/upload message?
 Is it to promote a membership plan?
+12. E-commerce Shop: Design an e-commerce shop.
+Is it simple for a local business or a large online retailer?
+Is it for clothing, shoes, handmade soap, or something else?
+Consider the brand, the products offered, product views, product options, desired actions (conversions, product views, pricing options, etc.) and of course, the users!
+13. Direct Message: Design a Direct Messaging app, profile, or chat box.
+Consider the parties involved in the messages, images, placement, and context of the messages.
+Are the messages for social purposes?
+Customer support?